 Too Good to Go helps businesses minimise food that might otherwise be wasted because it hasn’t sold in time.
 The app lets people buy and collect this food, at a great price, so it gets eaten instead of thrown away.

-How to grab discounted food from campus
+How to grab discounted food

 - Download the Too Good to Go on the App Store or Google Play